Southampton-RSG/breccia-mapper/docs/source/2-configuration.md

 - Question choices
 	- Text: The main text of the option.
 	- Order: The priority order for the option to be displayed in.
 Lower priority options will be displayed earlier in the list of options.
 	- Is negative response: Only applicable for relationship questions.
-Whether the option indicates that there is no relationship with the individual or organisation.
-This allows automatic population of questions if there is no relationship to report.
+Whether the option indicates the relationship is of the lowest level of closeness.
+This allows automatic population of questions if the relationship being reported is not at all close.
 All options marked as negative responses will be selected when this button is pressed.
 	- Delete?: Whether the option should be deleted when the question is saved.

 There are various types of questions, which can be added by clicking `Add` next to the appropriate section in the admin dashboard: